EmnaZina/simple-calculator/README.md

 # Simple Calculator

-This is a basic Python project.
+This is a simple Python program that adds two numbers.

 ## Features
-- Add two numbers
+- Input two numbers
+- Display the result

 ## How to run
 python calculator.py